Chandi Prasad Bhatt: Career

 Curtailment of the villagers' legitimate rights to trees and forest products in favour of outside commercial interests enabled Bhatt, in 1973, to mobilise the forest-wise society members and villagers into the collective Chipko Andolan (Hug the Trees Movement) to force revision of forest policies dating from 1917.
 Women, who regularly walk three to five miles to the forest to gather and carry home fuel and fodder on their backs, took the lead.
 True to the movement's non-violent philosophy, these women embraced the trees to restrict their felling.
 Establishment of "eco-development camps" brought villagers together to discuss their needs within the context of the ecological balance of the forest.
-Stabilizing slopes by building rock retaining walls, the campers planted trees started in their own village nurseries.
+Stabilising slopes by building rock retaining walls, the campers planted trees, started in their own village nurseries.
 While less than one-third of the trees set out by government foresters survived, up to 88 percent of the villager-planted trees grew.

 In 1974 he and his colleagues led a movement to save the cultural and archaeological heritage of the Badrinath shrine.

 Bhatt and his society colleagues have been helped by sympathetic scientists, officials and college students.
 Yet theirs is essentially an indigenous movement of mountain villagers, and Chipko Andolan has become an instrument of action and education for members, officials and outsiders, in the realities of effective resource conservation.

 Although Bhatt has attended meetings in lowland India and abroad as a spokesman for Chipko, he has remained a man of his community.
 He and his wife continue to live the simple life of their Himalayan neighbours.
-In the process he has become knowledgeable and productive in helping ensure his peoples' hard won living.
-In 2003, he was appointed a member of the 'National Forest Commission', which reviewed all existing policies and legal frameworks relating to forest management, and submitted its report to the Government in 2005.
+In the process, he has become knowledgeable and productive in helping ensure his people's hard-won living.
+In 2003, he was appointed a member of the National Forest Commission, which reviewed all existing policies and legal frameworks relating to forest management, and submitted its report to the Government in 2005.
+His active participation at BIPARD Gaya for 2nd CFC's on 15 th of March 2024.